sgrieve/GEG6230/week_5/inkscape_practical/inkscape_practical.md

 ## Inkscape layers

 Like many other graphics programs, Inkscape is able to represent our graphics as a series of layers.
-Open the layers tab from `Layer > Layers...`.
+Open the layers tab from `Layer > Layers and Objects`.
 It will open a small pane on the right of the window:

 ![Layer pane](../../img/layers.png) <!-- .element width="80%" -->

 If we press the small eye symbol beside the layer name (`Layer 1` by default), we can toggle the visibility of a layer.
 If we click the little padlock, we can lock a layer from editing.
 This allows us to build up complex visualisations as a series of independent layers.
 Layers are shown on the screen in order, from top to bottom, the same way that a GIS displays layers.

-Split our graph and our map into different layers.
+Lets split our graph and our map into different layers.
 Currently they are both in `Layer 1`.
 Lets create a new layer, that we will call `graph`, click on the plus symbol and input the new name for the layer and click `Add`.
 Next, rename `Layer 1` to `map`, by double clicking on its name and typing the new name in.

 Now we have 2 layers, but both of our objects are in the same layer.
 Lets move the graph into the new `graph` layer by right clicking on it and selecting `Move to Layer`, and then choosing the appropriate layer for the object.
 Note that when we are creating new objects, they are automatically created in the layer that is currently highlighted in the Layers Pane.